-This is a management level position with an attractive benefits package, which includes: a vacation accrual rate of 16 hours per month; an excellent choice of medical, dental and vision insurance; long term disability coverage; life insurance; educational incentives; membership in the California Public Employees Retirement System (CalPERS); and 14 paid holidays a year.
-For more information, visit CSU System Benefits.
-Additionally, as a perk, the University Corporation at CSU Monterey Bay provides access to affordable campus housing based on availability; visit Schoonover Employee Housing for more information.
+This is a management-level position with an attractive benefits package, which includes: a vacation accrual rate of 16 hours per month; an excellent choice of medical, dental, and vision insurance; long-term disability coverage; life insurance; educational incentives; membership in the California Public Employees Retirement System (CalPERS); and 14 paid holidays a year.
+For further information, please visit Employee Benefits Summary.
+As a perk, the University Corporation at CSU Monterey Bay provides access to affordable campus housing based on availability; visit Schoonover Employee Housing for more information.

 For full consideration, applicants must complete the required online application prior to the priority screen date found at Careers at CSUMB.
 Application submissions received after the application screening date will be reviewed at the discretion of the University.
 Materials submitted become the property of CSUMB and will not be returned.

 CSUMB is not a sponsoring agency for staff or management positions.

 Reasonable accommodations will be provided for qualified applicants with disabilities who self-disclose by contacting Human Resources at (831) 582-3389 or email@example.com.
 All employees must be eligible for employment in the U.S.